 1. Define your goals to create lesson plans for preschoolers

-Establishing broad learning goals provides a framework for lesson plans and assessment methods.
+Establishing broad learning goals provides a framework for lesson plans and assessment methods that support a child’s development.
 Well-planned goals help both teachers and parents stay on track and enable them to provide support to the kids whenever necessary.
+Establishing broad learning goals provides a framework for lesson plans and assessment methods that support a child's development, ensuring they meet essential developmental milestones.
 Ideally, goals are divided into the following categories for kids attending preschools –

 2. Know your students

 Capacity for learning and development changes rapidly across age groups.
 Hence, lesson plans should meet their specific needs at each stage.
+Digital lessons, accessible through an app, can be tailored to address the needs and interests of various age groups, complementing hands-on materials and supporting each child's development.
 Here’s a breakdown to help you understand your early learners and plan engaging activities:

 Lesson plans for nursery school (Ages 2-4):